marcusbey/chatbot-pdfs/README.md

 - Clone the repository to your local machine.

-- Install your vistual Environnement and activate it
+- Install your virtual Environnement and activate it

 - Install the required dependencies by running the following command: